bishrulhaq/Laravel-5.8-API/readme.md

 This tutorial focuses on setting up an REST API in Laravel 5.8 using PHPUnit and SQLITE.
 If you’re new to Laravel or PHPUnit, Check out the Laravel Getting Started Guide and PHPUnit Documentation for more information.

 - Change the .env.example to .env (Specify the 'project_path' in DB_DATABASE)
-- Type vendor\bin\phpunit to run tests
+- Type 'vendor\bin\phpunit' in your terminal to run tests

 #### Links to this Project Tutorial : https://bishrulhaq.com/posts/build-an-api-with-laravel